GuillermoCera/Pingu-Expedition-DSC_Group3/README.md

 *Note: This repository is used for a hands-on collaboration exercise in the DSC Git & GitHub workshop.
 It simulates how research teams co-develop shared project materials.
-The repository is temporary and will be removed or made private after the workshop.*
+The repository is temporary and content will be removed after the workshop.*

 ---